radareorg/radare2-book/basic_commands/print_modes.md

 27:04:2022 16:15:43 +0000
 ```

 The default date format can be configured using the `cfg.datefmt` variable.
 Formatting rules for it follow the well known strftime(3) format.
-An excerpt from the strftime(3) manpage:
+Check the manpage for more details, but those are the more importants:

 ```
 %a  The abbreviated name of the day of the week according to the current locale.
 %A  The full name of the day of the week according to the current locale.
-    %b  The abbreviated month name according to the current locale.
-    %B  The full month name according to the current locale.
-    %c  The preferred date and time representation for the current locale.
-    %C  The century number (year/100) as a 2-digit integer.
-(SU)
 %d  The day of the month as a decimal number (range 01 to 31).
 %D  Equivalent to %m/%d/%y.
-(Yecch—for Americans only.
-Americans should note that in other countries %d/%m/%y is rather common.
-This means that in international context this format is ambiguous and should not be used.)
-(SU)
-    %e  Like %d, the day of the month as a decimal number, but a leading zero is replaced by a space.
-(SU)
-    %E  Modifier: use alternative format, see below.
-(SU)
-    %F  Equivalent to %Y-%m-%d (the ISO 8601 date format).
-(C99)
-    %G  The ISO 8601 week-based year (see NOTES) with century as a decimal number.
-The 4-digit year corresponding to the ISO week number (see %V).
-This has the same format and value as %Y, except that if the ISO week number belongs to the previous or next year, that year is used instead.
-(TZ)
-    %g  Like %G, but without century, that is, with a 2-digit year (00-99).
-(TZ)
-    %h  Equivalent to %b.
-(SU)
+(Yecch—for Americans only).
 %H  The hour as a decimal number using a 24-hour clock (range 00 to 23).
 %I  The hour as a decimal number using a 12-hour clock (range 01 to 12).
-    %j  The day of the year as a decimal number (range 001 to 366).
-    %k  The hour (24-hour clock) as a decimal number (range 0 to 23); single digits are preceded by a blank.
-(See also %H.)  (TZ)
-    %l  The hour (12-hour clock) as a decimal number (range 1 to 12); single digits are preceded by a blank.
-(See also %I.)  (TZ)
 %m  The month as a decimal number (range 01 to 12).
 %M  The minute as a decimal number (range 00 to 59).
-    %n  A newline character.
-(SU)
-    %O  Modifier: use alternative format, see below.
-(SU)
-    %p  Either "AM" or "PM" according to the given time value, or the corresponding strings for the current locale.
-Noon is treated as "PM" and midnight as "AM".
+%p  Either "AM" or "PM" according to the given time value.
-    %P  Like %p but in lowercase: "am" or "pm" or a corresponding string for the current locale.
-(GNU)
-    %r  The time in a.m. or p.m. notation.
-In the POSIX locale this is equivalent to %I:%M:%S %p.
-(SU)
-    %R  The time in 24-hour notation (%H:%M).
-(SU) For a version including the seconds, see %T below.
 %s  The number of seconds since the Epoch, 1970-01-01 00:00:00  +0000 (UTC).
 (TZ)
 %S  The second as a decimal number (range 00 to 60).
 (The range is up to 60 to allow for occasional leap seconds.)
-    %t  A tab character.
-(SU)
 %T  The time in 24-hour notation (%H:%M:%S).
 (SU)
-    %u  The day of the week as a decimal, range 1 to 7, Monday being 1.
-See also %w.
-(SU)
-    %U  The week number of the current year as a decimal number, range 00 to 53, starting with the first Sunday as the first day of week 01.
-See also %V and %W.
-    %V  The ISO 8601 week number (see NOTES) of the current year as a decimal number, range 01 to 53, where week 1 is the first week that has at least 4 days in the new year.
-See also %U and %W.(U)
-    %w  The day of the week as a decimal, range 0 to 6, Sunday being 0.
-See also %u.
-    %W  The week number of the current year as a decimal number, range 00 to 53, starting with the first Monday as the first day of week 01.
-    %x  The preferred date representation for the current locale without the time.
-    %X  The preferred time representation for the current locale without the date.
 %y  The year as a decimal number without a century (range 00 to 99).
 %Y  The year as a decimal number including the century.
 %z  The +hhmm or -hhmm numeric timezone (that is, the hour and minute offset from UTC).
 (SU)
 %Z  The timezone name or abbreviation.
-    %+  The date and time in date(1) format.
-(TZ) (Not supported in glibc2.)
-    %%  A literal '%' character.
 ```

 ### Basic Types